networknext/next/docs/deploy_to_production.md

 ## 2. Initialize the postgres database

-Go to https://console.google.com and go to "SQL" under the "Production" project.
+Go to https://console.cloud.google.com and go to "SQL" under the "Production" project.

 Click on the "postgres" database and click on "Import".

-In the import dialog, enter the filename to import the file: "[company_name]_network_next_sql_files/create.sql" to the database "database".
+In the import dialog, import the file "[company_name]_network_next_sql_files/create.sql" to the database "database".

 ## 3. Wait for SSL certificates to provision